calebsmth54/calebsmth54.github/projects.md

 Site: [Lead N Brimstone](http://www.wadenkanestudios.com/#!projects/leadnbrimestone.html)

 ### Game Description
-A fast paced, 2D side scrolling shooter inspired by _Contra_, _Ghost and Goblins_ and _Doom_.
+A fast paced, 2D side scrolling shooter inspired by _Contra_, _Ghost 'n Goblins_ and _Doom_.
 Players take control of a knight fighting off endless waves of increasingly difficult demonic creatures.
 For this project we want to capture the magic of classic arcade and NES games: Easy to learn, difficult to master.
-We plan on having a gameplay loop that is brutally difficult, but never punishes with arbitrary failure states and empowers them to master their skills in order to beat that next foe.
+We plan on having a gameplay loop that is brutally difficult, but never punishes the player with arbitrary failure states and instead empowers them to master their skills in order to beat that next foe.

+*Weapon System:*
-- *Weapon System:* Designed, implemented and coded a weapon system that could support various weapon types (Trace, Projectile and Melee), be used by both enemies and players for unique attacks, and be easily extended by designers in the Blueprints scripting system.
+- Designed, implemented and coded a weapon system that could support various weapon types (Trace, Projectile and Melee).
+- Used by both enemies and players for unique attacks.
+- Easily extended by designers in the Blueprints scripting system.

+*Characters:*
-- *Characters:* Developed a base character class that could support our wide range of character types and implemented animation state machines for characters.
+- Developed a base character class that could support our wide range of character types.
+- Implemented animation state machines for characters.

+*AI:*
-- *AI:* Developed base AI functions that would lay the ground work for every behavior of enemies in game.
-Utilized Unreal's Behavior Tree System so that an infinite number of AI behaviors could be created easily and tested immediately in the editor.
+- Developed base AI functions that would lay the ground work for every enemy behavior in game.
+- Utilized Unreal's Behavior Tree System so that large variation of AI behaviors could be created easily and tested immediately in the editor.

+*Project Management:*
-- *Project Management:* Setup and continue to manage Perforce repository and assisted team with use of version control.
-Helped team members make transition from Unity development to Unreal development.
-Took on responsibility of implementing all of the major gameplay features after Lead Programmer left project.
-Assisted with design of the game as well as work with designers on exposing core C++ features to Blueprint Scripting System.
-Regularly refactor code in order to achieve readability and ease of use.
+- Setup and continue to manage Perforce repository and assisted team with use of version control.
+- Helped team members make transition from Unity development to Unreal development.
+- Took on responsibility of implementing all of the major gameplay features after Lead Programmer left project.
+- Assisted with design of the game as well as work with designers on exposing core C++ features to Blueprint Scripting System.
+- Regularly refactor code in order to achieve readability and ease of use.

 ## Horror Turn Based Game (C++/Blueprint Scripting/Unreal Editor) Early WIP